 - Rewards credit cards – They offer gas, retail, airline, lodging and cash back incentives to cardholders.
-An enticing introductory offer, such as free airline miles or a hefty cash back bonus within the first few months as an account holder, may also be available.
+An enticing introductory offer, such as free airline miles or hefty cash back bonus within the first few months as an account holder, may also be available.
 (Related – How to make the most of credit card reward programs)

 - Low interest credit cards – Available for those with stellar credit history.

 - Balance transfer credit cards – They cater to consumers who want to avoid interest while axing existing credit card balances.
-Cardholders are assessed a fee for the transaction, but can take advantage of an interest-free period on the amount transferred.
+Cardholders have assessed a fee for the transaction, but can take advantage of an interest-free period on the amount transferred.

 - Student credit cards – They are designed for college students who are just starting out in the credit world.
 The barriers to entry are fairly low, so don’t expect to receive a large credit limit from inception.